The dataset can be found here: Adult income database

 Algorithmic level methods:

 Idea: adapting existing algorithms and techniques to the especial characteristics of imbalanced data.
-These proposals include cost-sensitive learning, one-class classifiers, and ensembles of classifiers, among others.

 #import packages